Heavy rains in Cuba leave 3 dead, 1 missing

 NHT focused on affordable, low-income solutions – PM

-/in News/by CNPTVPrime Minister Andrew Holness says the National Housing Trust (NHT) has been restructured to focus on providing increased access to affordable and low-income housing solutions.
+Prime Minister Andrew Holness says the National Housing Trust (NHT) has been restructured to focus on providing increased access to affordable and low-income housing solutions.
 Holness, who was addressing the handover of a three-bedroom unit under…